 Key Takeaways

-- When purchasing an annuity, you must consider your financial objectives and decide whether an annuity can help you achieve your goals.
+- When purchasing an annuity, you must consider your financial objectives and whether an annuity can help you achieve your goals.

 - Always research annuity providers before purchasing.
 Make sure the company you choose has a strong financial strength rating and a consistent rate history.